What Options Are Available for At-Fault Car Crash Drivers?

 - License plate numbers

 You’ll also want to document any evidence from the accident.
-This includes photographs of the damage to the vehicle, road markings, traffic surveillance, etc. Also get contact information from any witnesses of the accident.
+This includes photographs of the damage to the vehicle, road markings, traffic surveillance, etc. Also, get contact information from any witnesses to the accident.
 Their account could be helpful in proving fault in the case.

-Of course, be sure you and anyone involved in the accident seek medical attention.
+Of course, be sure you and anyone involved in the accident seek medical attention, especially if you’ve sustained common car accident injuries.
 Hold on to any medical documentation and bills you incur for your car insurance company as well.
 This is especially important for serious injuries.

 How is Fault Determined After a Car Accident?